Renew your membership for 2015

-Renewing your membership will allow you to continue to receive and make the most of your membership benefits and to be part of the Society’s development.
-An option to renew your membership for 2015 will open soon.
-If you have any queries, please contact the Nutrition Society office or the Membership Services office.
+Renewing your membership will allow you to continue to receive and make the most of your membership benefits, plus new benefits for 2015 and to be part of the Society’s development.
+An option to renew your membership for 2015 is now available.

-You will be able to renew online or complete and return the relevant renewal form.
+You can renew your membership online or complete and return the relevant renewal form below.
 Please see below for further instructions:

-Upon joining the Nutrition Society members choose or are allocated a username and password for our online application form.
+Upon joining the Nutrition Society, members choose or are allocated a username and password to login and access their membership account to view the online application form.

 Please use your login details to access your membership account and renew online.

-You will also be able to view/edit your membership details, register for Nutrition Society conferences and access or purchase additional journal subscriptions through your membership account.
-Please see the 'How to guide' below for further information.
+Within your membership account, you will also be able to view/edit your membership details, register for Nutrition Society conferences and access or purchase additional journal subscriptions through the membership portal.

 Full and Retired Members are eligible to renew by Direct Debit.
-If you would like to pay for your membership by Direct Debit please download the appropriate renewal form below.
+If you would like to pay for your membership by Direct Debit, please download the Direct Debit renewal form.

-Please send the subscription fee with your completed renewal form to the address supplied on the form.
-For 2014 membership and journal subscription fees please see the 'Costs' section.
+Please complete the relevant renewal form below.
+Please send your membership fee and your completed renewal form to the address supplied on the form.
+For 2015 membership and journal subscription fees please see the 'membership fee' section.

 - Direct Debit renewal form (Please note: This applies to Full and Retired member categories only and that members must have a UK bank account)